Putnam celebrates Polar Express and PJs

 There were striped pajamas reminiscent of candy canes and there were reindeer pajamas.
 There were plaid flannel pajamas in plenty, with greens, reds and whites predominant.
 There were penguin pajamas, Pikachu pajamas and pajamas that looked like paper for wrapping presents.

-Kim Findlay, president and ceo of the museum, said some of the families have been coming since their children were small.
+Kim Findlay, president and CEO of the museum, said some of the families have been coming since their children were small.
 Those kids are teens now and they are still coming.
 Some people have come from out of state.
-It becomes a family tradition.
+It is a family tradition.

 “Once you start, you want to keep coming back,” Findlay said.